 Summary of our Auditing AD Series

-Welcome to a summary of our Auditing AD series.
-Parts I — XII are linked below:
+Welcome to the summary of our Auditing AD series.
+Parts I — XV are linked below:

 Part II: Who can reset the CISO’s password?

 Part VIII: SDDL, what is it, does it matter?

 Part IX: Do you know who owns your domain?

 Part XI: Free ways to simplify auditing AD

 Part XII: Sidenote on arcane rights like Self